March 22, 2012

 Method:

-3. Lightly fry salmon fillets on both sides for a few minutes.
+3. Lightly fry the salmon fillets on both sides for a few minutes.

-4. Transfer the fish into an oven-proof dish, you may want to layer the bottom of the pan with thin slices of lime and place the salmon fillets on top.
+4. Transfer the fish into an ovenproof dish.
+You may line the bottom of the pan with thin slices of lime and place the salmon fillets on top.

-5. Add the minced garlic, drizzle a small amount of olive oil on the fish and place into the 350 degrees Fahrenheit preheated oven for about 15-20 minutes or until the salmon is cooked through.
+5. Add the minced garlic, drizzle a bit more olive oil over the fish, and bake in a preheated 350 degrees Fahrenheit oven for about 15-20 minutes or until the salmon is cooked through.

-6. Remove the pan from the oven and squeeze fresh lime or Seville juice over the fish.
+6. Remove from the oven and squeeze fresh lime or Seville juice over the fish before serving.

 Enjoy!
 Nowruz Mobarak!